I talk to people who are enthusiastic about passive real estate investing all the time.

 • Tax Savings

-Taken individually, each benefit is important.
+Taken individually, each benefit is essential.
 In combination, their benefit is hard to beat.

 The passive real estate income or cash flow that spins off these investments can supplement one’s income.
 Alternatively, it can be saved, accumulated, and reinvested into another property.